Getting the right Surfboard Bag

 Lightweight Surfboard Bags

 Great for everyday use.
-When you're throwing your boards on the roof or in the bag of the van, the reflective side for your lighter-weight surfboard bag will ensure you're protected without needed the full 10mm thickness to lug around.
-Lightweight Bags are generally 5mm in thickness and as mentioned generally have one side with a reflective material to reduce heat stress like the Creatures Universal Day Use Bag
+When you're throwing your boards on the roof or in the back of the van, the reflective side for your lighter-weight surfboard bag will ensure you're protected without needing the full 10mm thickness to lug around.
+Lightweight Bags are generally 5mm in thickness and, as mentioned, generally have one side with a reflective material to reduce heat stress like the Universal Day Use Bag by Creatures of Leisure

 Surfboard Socks or Surfboard Sox

 Great even-lighter-weight covers for your boards when you're most worried about getting wax on everything.
-With a stretchy nature and a soft feel, a surfboard sock like the Creatures Universal Stretch Sock
+With a stretchy nature and a soft feel, a surfboard sock, like the Stretch Covers by Far King

-ensures you can move your board around without getting too much wax on everything else.
+, ensures you can move your board around without getting too much wax on everything else.
 To learn more about these, check out Surfboard Socks

 How many boards in your Surfboard Bag?